zanuarts/zanuarts/README.md

 Interested in Artificial Intelligence, Machine Learning, and Deep Learning.

->> Familiar with Vue, Flutter, Tensorflow, Flask, Python, Javascript
+> Familiar with Flutter, Tensorflow, Flask, Python, Javascript

 <br>🌱 I’m currently learning Computer Vision and Natural Language Processing
 <br>📫 How to reach me: See my <a href="https://www.linkedin.com/in/zanuar-er">LinkedIn</a>